CulperCypher/plsp/README.md

 - [x] Integrate Noir circuits for private deposits.
 - [x] Integrate Noir circuits for private withdrawals of spSTRK/STRK.
 - [x] Build frontend UI for privacy staking.
+- [ ] Add an opt-in feature that attaches encrypted, serialized note data to a tx when a user wants an auditable option for their own compliance needs

 ## Contact / Support